 - Eating disorders, such as anorexia or bulimia

-- Diet, including those low in calcium and vitamin D
+- Diet, including diets low in calcium and vitamin D

-- Sex hormone deficiency (estrogen in women and testosterone in men)
+- Deficiencies in sex hormones—estrogen in women and testosterone in men

-- Alcohol may decrease calcium and Vitamin D levels and increases risk of hormone deficiencies
+- Alcohol use, which may decrease calcium and vitamin D levels and increase the risk of hormone deficiencies

-- Smoking, which increases risk of bone loss as you age and may delay fracture healing
+- Smoking, which increases the risk of bone loss as you age and may slow fracture healing

 You can lower the likelihood of developing osteoporosis and reduce your risk of fractures by keeping active with weight-bearing exercise.
 Physical activity helps strengthen your bones and helps keep you strong overall, so you’re less likely to fall.
 “When you exercise, you’re not so deconditioned.
 So, a simple trip isn’t as likely to lead to a fall,” Dr. Balangue said.